pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 index that contains pre-compiled binaries ([Android](https://chaquo.com/pypi-7.0/);
 [iOS](https://anaconda.org/beeware/repo)).
-These binaries are produced using a forge-like set of tooling ([Android](https://github.com/chaquo/chaquopy/tree/master/server/pypi);
+These binaries are produced using a set of tooling ([Android](https://github.com/chaquo/chaquopy/tree/master/server/pypi);
 [iOS](https://github.com/freakboy3742/chaquopy/tree/iOS-support/server/pypi))
-that patches the build systems for the most common Python binary dependencies;
+that is analogous to the tools used by conda-forge to build binary artefacts.
-and on iOS, manages the process of merging single-architecture, single ABI wheels into a fat wheel.
+These tools patch the source and build configurations for the most common Python binary dependencies; on iOS, these tools also manage the process of merging single-architecture, single ABI wheels into a fat wheel.

 On iOS, BeeWare-supplied iOS binary packages provide a single "iPhone" wheel.
 This wheel includes 2 binary libraries (one for the iPhone device ABI, and one